Yilo Krobo Municipal District: Population size and distribution

 According to the 2010 Population and Housing Census (PHC) report, Yilo Krobo has a total population of 87,847 which comprises 42,378 males (48.2%) and 45,469 females (54.8%); depicting more females than males.
 This represents 3.3 percent of the regional population.
 With a growth rate (crude) of about 1.25%, the municipality's population stood at 91,183 as at the end of 2013.

 About 30.92 percent of the population lives in urban centres whilst 69.8 percent lives in rural areas.
 This might be because the municipality is more rural than urban.
 For all groups of ages, most people are living in the rural areas as compared to the urban areas.
-This could be due to the fact that the main occupation in the municipality is farming.
+This could be because the main occupation in the municipality is farming.
 The municipality must therefore fashion out strategies to development the agricultural sector and growth of other settlements.
 Table 1.8 shows the population size by locality of residence, the sex ratio and the percentage the municipality covers in the region.

 Sex ratio is the ratio of males to females in a given population, usually expressed as the number of males per 100 females.
 The sex ratio for Yilo Krobo Municipality is 93.20 meaning there are about 93 males, for every 100 females.

 Migration

 The total number of migrants in Yilo Krobo Municipality was 27,474 (2010 PHC).
 Out of this, about 69 percent which is equivalent to 19,045 persons were born in the same region but leaving elsewhere other than their place of birth in that same region (intra-regional migration).
 The Volta, Greater Accra and Ashanti regions are relatively large in-migrant areas in the municipality, i.e., 2,429, 1,931 and 1,188 persons respectively.
 The Greater Accra and Volta regions are very close to the municipality and this might explain why people easily move from those regions to the municipality to trade.
 The least in-migrant areas are Upper East and Upper West regions i.e. 77 and 57 persons respectively.
-This might also be due to the fact that these regions are the farthest from the municipality so very few migrants move from those places to the municipality to trade.
+This might also be because these regions are the farthest from the municipality so very few migrants move from those places to the municipality to trade.
 Those who migrate might do so because of marriage since Upper East had the highest percentage (29.9) of persons who have stayed in the municipality for twenty years and above.